tkeffer/weert-js/README.md

   $ systemctl start influxdb
   ```

 3. Download and install [node](https://nodejs.org/en/).
-WeeRT was tested with version 6.13.0.
+WeeRT was tested with version 8.9.0,
+also known as LTS/Carbon.
+This version or later is needed to support the object "spread" operator
+used by WeeRT.
 Later versions should work fine.

 4. Download WeeRT from the git repository